Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/essay.md

 That one decision changes the environment around the work.
 It gives Steve an academic base, gives other collaborators a place to connect, and makes future grant writing, salary support, and infrastructure planning far more credible.

-This document stays intentionally narrow.
+The focus here stays intentionally narrow.

-Its job is to explain the PI decision clearly and keep the first step easy to understand.
+The aim is to explain the PI decision clearly and keep the first step easy to understand.

 ## Why this matters now